roman-milk/roman-milk.github.io/human-android.md

  They looked at him expectantly.
 He could see Anne's hand twitching, guessing that she was feeling that insistent throbbing between the legs.
 Rebecca was a bitch on heat, wanting satisfaction.

  "Undress me, slave," Bob ordered.
 He was looking forward to this.
 Perhaps Professor Draper could teach her daughter some tricks.
-Report_Story #1